 While no market participant has a full view of the impact of the reforms, and there is a potential for bias, the collective views of participants as gathered by market outreach and surveys can be potentially informative about effects.
-Thus they complement other data gathering.
+Thus, they complement other data gathering.

-- 2. A quantitative survey of 21 of the largest OTC derivatives dealers, requesting information on costs for a set of products both centrally cleared and traded bilaterally under various common credit support arrangements.
-This survey enabled the DAT to compare the total cost of centrally clearing these products with uncleared alternatives. - 3.
+- 2. A quantitative survey of 21 of the largest OTC derivatives dealers, requesting information on costs for a set of products both centrally cleared and traded bilaterally under various common credit support arrangements.24 This survey enabled the DAT to compare the total cost of centrally clearing these products with uncleared alternatives. - 3.
 Regulatory and other data for centrally cleared and uncleared derivatives.
-This included input from trade repositories from two jurisdictions; from CCPs; from clearing members; and from other sources such as the Bank for International Settlements' (BIS) semi-annual derivatives survey and quarterly CPMI-IOSCO CCP quantitative disclosures. - 4.
-A review of academic research which focused on clearing and OTC derivatives regulatory reform.
-See Annex 3 for more detail on this, including a bibliography of the research referenced in this report.
+This included input from trade repositories from two jurisdictions; from CCPs; from clearing members; and from other sources such as the Bank for International Settlements' (BIS) semi-annual derivatives survey and quarterly CPMI and IOSCO CCP quantitative disclosures.